Architectural Lighting Cost Estimation: What You Need to Know

 Fixture Selection and Quality

-- Material quality (e.g., aluminum vs. stainless steel housings)
+- The quality of the material (for example, metal vs. stainless steel housings)

 Installation and Labor Costs